2bdev/flash-cards/README.md

 # flash-cards
-React app to create and use flash cards
+React app to create and use flash cards.